Supplier Code of Conduct ^

 Suppliers must respect Human Rights and privacy of each individual.
 Suppliers are expected to treat people with respect and dignity, promote diversity and equal opportunities for everyone, and foster an inclusive, committed and ethical culture.

 Suppliers shall not use child labour or conduct business with business partners using child labour.
 The term “child” means any person under the statutory minimum age applicable to employees where the work is performed, provided the legal age is consistent with the minimum working age defined by the International Labor Organization.

 Suppliers shall refrain from the recruitment, transportation, transfer, harbouring or receipt of persons by means of force, fraud or coercion for the purpose of exploitation.
 They shall also refrain from using or providing labour or services procured illegally, notably through migrant smuggling.
 Suppliers shall never employ or make anyone work against his or her will or conduct business with business partners that promote or use such practices.

 Suppliers shall prevent harassment and ensure that their employees can work in an environment free of physical, psychological and other forms of abuse.
 Suppliers must ensure that they respect the rights of their employees and comply with all applicable laws and regulations in the country or countries in which they operate.
 This includes all rights and minimum standards relating to wages, benefits and working conditions.

-Suppliers shall respect their environment and work to minimize environmental impacts linked to their activities.
+Suppliers shall respect their environment and work to minimise environmental impacts linked to their activities.
 They shall endeavor to use energy as efficiently as possible and promote the use of renewable energy.
 Suppliers shall ensure the safety, health and welfare of their employees, visitors and others who are involved in their business activities.
 Furthermore, they shall comply with all applicable laws and regulations and use their best efforts to respect health and safety procedures.